frandallfarmer/neohabitat/docs/getting_started.md

 Select **Start a game (pick your partners)** with the and press **F1** again.

 Finally, select **Club Caribe** from the list and press **F1** one last time.

+**NOTE:** If **Club Caribe** does NOT appear on the game list, you will first need to patch the QuantumLink disk image..
+- Start VINE booting to the Commodore blue screen.
+- Mount the club-caribe-a.d64 disk image on drive 8
+- LOAD"ADDCARIBE",8,1
+- When prompted, mount your registered QuantumLink.d64 image on drive 8 and continue...
+- It takes quite awhile, but when you are done, you can restart the Launch Habitat step.

 You'll be asked to insert **Game Disk 3**, which is **Club Caribe Disk A (club-caribe-a.d64)**.
 Attach this disk using the above procedure and hit **Enter**.
 After doing so, you can engage Warp Mode to expedite the load process.